Christopher Payne (photographer)

 Christopher Payne (born 1968) is an American photographer who specializes in industrial and architectural photography.

+Early life and education

-Payne originally trained as an architect, receiving his BA from Columbia University in 1990 and MArch from the University of Pennsylvania in 1996.
+Payne originally trained as an architect, receiving his B.A. from Columbia University in 1990 and M.Arch from the University of Pennsylvania in 1996.

+Career

 He has worked for Centerbrook Architects, Fisher Marantz Renfro Stone, and Weiss Manfredi.

 Payne's interest in photography was first sparked while producing measured drawings of industrial buildings for the Historic American Engineering Record (HAER).
 HAER, an ongoing program of the National Park Service since 1969, was created to record the US's engineering and industrial heritage.
 The experience instilled in him a deep appreciation for industrial architecture.
 HAER photographers took pictures to complement the draftsmen's drawings, and Payne was struck at their ability to elevate the structures into a new art form–to transform the banal into something beautiful.